KNMI/adaguc-server/doc/configuration/FilePath.md

 The following dataset configuration configures a dataset which is updated every minute.
 Without the retentionperiod setting, the archive would grow infinetly large.
 By setting the retionperiod to `PT1H`, we keep the last hour of data.
 The files are first removed from the database and then from the filesystem.

 - `retentionperiod="PT1H"` means that we want to keep the last hour until now (UTC time).
 You can configure this according to [iso period](../info/ISO8601.md)
-- `retentiontype="filetimedate"` means that the value of the time dimension in the file is read to determine if the file is ready to be deleted.
+- `retentiontype="datatime"` means that the value of the time dimension in the file is read to determine if the file is ready to be deleted.

 The retention check is done when a new file is added to the system.